Table of Contents

 You can find a fair number of dog DNA tests when you hit the internet.
 However, when you start pulling them apart and researching them, only three stood out time and time again.
 If you have a purebred dog, you don’t need a dog DNA test.
 (I mean, you CAN if you want.
 Not sure the money’s worth it) But if you adopted your dog or have a mixed breed, and you want to satisfy your curiosity, then they’re an excellent investment.

 Embark has a database of over 250 breeds.
 They also screen for 171 different genetic diseases.
 Embark developed the kit through a partnership with Cornell University College of Veterinary Medicine (the only dog DNA test associated with a veterinary hospital).
-You get a single swab in the kit which you then place into a travel medium (also included) and a pre-paid postage envelope to return to the lab.
+You get a single swab in the kit, which you then place in a travel medium (also included) and a pre-paid postage envelope to return to the lab.
 It takes between 2-4 weeks for results to come back, but Embark is happy to send you updates on their progress the entire time.

 When your results come in (available both on their website and as a downloadable report), you not only get your breed profile and health report, you get all of the following: